bavjean/ui-pattern-project/README.md

 # UI-Pattern

-This project was to use an API to populate the page.
-I chose to do it in a slider format, where you can slide back and forth between the recipes chosen randomly by the API.
+This project was to use an API to populate a web page.
+I chose to do it in a slider format so you can slide back and forth between the recipes chosen randomly by the API.

 ## Getting Started